 *Can wear Middie Blythe dresses and some clothes from other doll lines

 *Fairly affordable.
-If Momoko and Ruruko are more than y'all, Usaggie and her animal friends are more within reach.
+If Momoko and Ruruko are more than y'all can swing, Usaggie and her animal friends are more within reach.

 *Interesting!
 These little critters can come in all sorts of colors, and they're not always natural.
 My doll is a case in point.